What is “Bridge” Financing?

 How can Goodfellas help me get pre-qualified for a hard money loan?

 It’s really simple.
-All you have to do is complete the loan application below, and an agent will contact you to go over all your options.
+All you have to do is complete the loan application, and an agent will contact you to go over all your options.

 How long does it take to close the loan?